MenteeBot

 What AI does the MenteeBot use?

-The MenteeBot is powered by LLM-based cognitive mapping + Sim2Real reinforcement learning.
+The MenteeBot is powered by Sim2Real learning for gait and hand movement; NeRF-based real-time 3D mapping/localization; dynamic navigation; Large Language Models for cognitive mapping and advanced task execution.
 This AI platform handles the robot's perception processing, decision-making, and autonomous behavior.
 The sophistication of the AI directly impacts how well the robot handles unexpected situations, learns from its environment, and improves over time.

 How does the MenteeBot compare to the Agile ONE?